Skip to content

 Body Storage

-Lace executors write request and response bodies to a shared filesystem volume.
+When result.bodies.dir is set to a path, Lace executors write response bodies to that directory.
 The result JSON contains absolute paths to these files -- no body bytes appear in the result JSON itself.

 Path convention